scottadkin/node-utstats-2/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Install

+- If there are no users in the database, the next created account will automatically set to admin and activated.

 # Admin Tools
 The site contains many tools to allow you to change what is displayed and what users can do.